AvitBrian/TechTutors/README.md

 - [Manual](#manual)
 - [Docker](#docker)

-p.s: just go to our servers IP for official updates on the website. <br>
+For official updates on the website:
 [Techtutors.com](http://54.221.93.28:5000/)
 <br> disclaimer: this is not the latest version. switch to the dev branch for a more recent overview.